BLACK0X80/BLACK-KERNEL/README.md

 **Q: What's the best way to learn kernel development?**

-A: Start by reading the Prometheus source code (it's well-commented), check out [OSDev.org](https://wiki.osdev.org), read the Intel/AMD manuals, and don't be afraid to experiment.
+A: Start by reading the BLACK-KRENEL source code (it's well-commented), check out [OSDev.org](https://wiki.osdev.org), read the Intel/AMD manuals, and don't be afraid to experiment.
 Break things, debug them, learn!

-**Q: Can I use Prometheus for my university project?**
+**Q: Can I use BLACK-KRENEL for my university project?**

 A: Absolutely!
-Prometheus is MIT licensed and perfect for educational purposes.
+BLACK-KRENEL is MIT licensed and perfect for educational purposes.
 Many students have used it as a base for OS course projects.
 Just make sure to cite it properly.

 </td>
 </tr>